xeliot/CubeStart8/README.md

 - shortcuts to certain apps
 - mini browser

+NOTE:
-NOTE: NewtonSoft.Json Nuget Package is required.
+- NewtonSoft.Json Nuget Package is required.
+- Your own API Key for OpenWeather is required.

-(c) 2016 the WhatCubes Team
+(c) 2016 the WhatCubes Team.
+All Rights Reserved.